Barton Springs Municipal Pool is open for the summer season. Thank goodness, too, because this May has been the hottest on record in a long time.

-The hot season hit us pretty hard pretty early, and people were already so ready for swim weather after that winter storm and the pool being closed last summer.
-Lines stretched into the parking lot and down the street for entrance to Barton Springs Pool early this season, which is why the city implemented reservations for swim in an effort to control capacity levels.
-Since then, Barton Springs Pool has hired additional staff and trained new lifeguards to make sure they are extra prepared for the influx of eager swimmers.
+The hot season hit us pretty hard this May as lines stretched into the parking lot and down the street for entrance to Barton Springs early this season.
+Since then, Barton Springs has hired additional staff and trained new lifeguards to make sure they are extra prepared for the influx of eager swimmers.

 Barton Springs Municipal Pool is a recreational outdoor swimming pool that sources water from nearby natural springs, which makes swimming here as Texan as you could possibly get.
-Located adjacent to the enormous Zilker Park, Barton Springs Pool does have a free and much more natural side for swimming and boating, if you don’t want to wait until July for reservations to end.
+Located adjacent to the enormous Zilker Park, Barton Springs Pool also has a free and much more natural side for swimming and boating.

 Featured Image Credit: AustinTexas.gov